spurin/kubernetes-v1.0-lab/tutorial.md

 kubectl run nginx --image=nginx --replicas=5
 ```

-Check pods until they are running -
+Check the pods until they are running -

 ```bash
 kubectl get pods
 ```

-As Docker is the container runtime, you can see the pods running in docker as well -
+As Docker is the container runtime, you will be able to see the pods running in docker as well -

 ```bash
 sudo docker ps -a